So you are planning your ultimate South Korea itinerary and don’t know how many days to spend in Busan?

 There’s no one-size-fits-all answer to this question – it all depends on what you’d like to explore!
 Busan is a vibrant city with plenty of things to do, see, and experience.

-On our first visit, we spent 3 days in Busan and decided the city deserves much more time, so we came back for one week.
+On our first visit, we spent 3 days in Busan and decided the city deserved much more time, so we came back for one week.

-While you can scratch the surface and see some of the most important attractions in 2 days, if you don’t want to be in a rush, spend at least 3 or 4 days in Busan.
+While you can scratch the surface and see some of the most important attractions in a couple of days, we suggest spending at least 3 or 4 days in the city.

-From magnificent beaches and historical sites to mountains and theme parks, the choices are endless.
+The choices are endless, from magnificent beaches and historical sites to mountains and theme parks.

-A typical itinerary for a four-day trip would include visits to popular tourist spots like Haeundae Beach, Jagalchi Fish Market, Taejongdae Park, and the Gamcheon Cultural Village.
+A typical four-day itinerary would include visits to popular tourist spots like Haeundae Beach, Jagalchi Fish Market, Taejongdae Park, and the Gamcheon Cultural Village.

-If you’re game for something more adventurous, you may also want to explore some of Busan’s lesser-known attractions such as Geumjeongsanseong Fortress and Ahopsan Forest.
-Additionally, there are a number of nearby islands that can be visited on day trips such as Oedo, Geoje, or Namhae islands.
+If you’re game for something more adventurous, you may also want to explore some of Busan’s lesser-known attractions, such as Geumjeongsanseong Fortress and Ahopsan Forest.
+Additionally, many nearby islands can be visited on day trips, such as Oedo, Geoje, and Namhae islands.

 Is it worth going to Busan?